BenoitAnastay/home-assistant-addons-repository-edge/paperless-ngx/README.md

 You can generate a token by clicking on `Settings -> Django Adminpanel -> Token` in your paperless instance.

 ## WARNING!
-THIS IS A BETA VERSION!
+THIS IS A EDGE VERSION!

-This Home Assistant Add-ons repository contains beta releases of add-ons.
+This Home Assistant Add-ons repository contains edge releases of add-ons.

 - They might stop working at any time.
 - They could have a negative impact on your system.